The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Discussion

-There are several limitations of our work.
-While we try to determine a large and unbiased samples of issues related to personal data and data protection from GitHub, our data collection approach may still introduce some biases.
+While we tried to collect a large and unbiased sample of issues related to personal data and data protection from GitHub, our data collection approach may still introduce some biases.
 Our criteria for projects exclude small projects with few contributors or general development activity since June 2018.
-However, we note that activity and contributor based filtering was identified as a suitable strategy to avoid problems when analyzing data from GitHub~\cite{Kalliamvakou2015}.
-Moreover, our search-based approach based on a list of terms could possibly miss issues related to personal data and data protection, in case none of the identified terms is mentioned as is, e.g., because we missed terms or due to typos.
-Due to this, we cannot rule out that we will miss types of issues related to personal data and data protection that are not captured by our search.
+However, we note that activity and contributor-based filtering was identified as a suitable strategy to avoid problems when analyzing data from GitHub~\citep{Kalliamvakou2015}.
+Moreover, our search-based approach using a list of terms might potentially have missed issues related to personal data and data protection, in case none of the identified terms were mentioned as is, e.g., because we missed terms or due to typos.
+Due to this, we cannot rule out that we will miss types of issues related to personal data and data protection that are not captured by our search, which would limit the external validity of our study, as our results possibly would not generalize to (open-source) software in general.

 Moreover, since our study is restricted to GitHub as a data source, we cannot generalize our conclusion to reporting of issues related to personal data and data protection in general.
-For example, users not familiar with software development may not be aware of GitHub and would contact developers in a different way, e.g., social networks or mailing list.
+For example, users not familiar with software development may not be aware of GitHub and would contact developers in different ways, e.g., social networks or mailing lists.
 Our study is not suitable to capture such issues, unless the developers would then create an issue on GitHub related to this.
 In extension to this, we also only capture issues created (and discussed) in English.
-While we believe that the majority of open source projects that are relevant for our research falls into this category, projects where discussions happen in different languages might offer additional insights.
+While we believe that the majority of open source projects that are relevant to our research fall into this category, projects, where discussions happen in different languages, might offer additional insights.
 Including these, however, is beyond the scope of this paper.

-We only consider GDPR (EU), DPA (UK), PA (CAN), and CCPA (CA, USA) as regulations in our keywords.
+We only consider GDPR (EU), DPA (UK), PA (CAN), and CCPA (CA, USA) as regulations in our keywords {(see Table~\ref{tbl:keywords})\footnote{Note that in our results we only report on GDPR and CCPA, because none of the other regulations play a role in our analysis, e.g, none of them triggered a discussion or was mentioned in the issue}}.
 Including regulations from additional jurisdictions might have broadened our search, but was also beyond the scope of this paper.
+Nevertheless, we note that within our sample other privacy regulations were not often mentioned, which mitigates this threat.